-As at 31 March 2021, the recoverable amount of the CGU in relation to CAM was based on fair value less cost of disposal using direct comparison approach as detailed below.
-During the year ended 31 March 2021, no impairment was provided on goodwill for CAM as the recoverable amount exceeded the carrying amount of the CGU (2020: Nil).
+As at 31 March 2022, the recoverable amount of the CGU in relation to CAM was based on fair value less cost of disposal using direct comparison approach as detailed below.
+During the year ended 31 March 2022, impairment loss of approximately HK\$746,000 (2021: Nil) was provided on goodwill for CAM as the recoverable amount was reduced to approximately HK\$3,300,000 as at 31 March 2022, which was lower than its carrying amount of the CGU of approximately HK\$4,046,000 as at 31 March 2021.
+This is attributable to the poorer share price performance of the comparable companies when compared with their performance in the previous financial year.